Code-Institute-Submissions/anniefenton-milestone-project-2_SepResub/README.md

 ### **Navigation and footer bar**

 The navigation bar features the 4 pages of the site and is fully responsive when used on different sized devices.
 It is fixed, not sticky, so as to not disrupt the fluidiy when scrolling on the pages.
 When hovered over with the mouse, the text turns black to indicate to the user that they are hovering over that section.
 Whichever page the user is on, the navigation bar will feature an underline text-decoration.
-For example, when the user is on 'Hikes' the word 'Hikes' is underlined.
+For example, when the user is on 'Designed' the word 'Designed' is underlined.

 ![Screenshot of underlined navigation bar page](assets/images/navigation-bar-highlight.jpg)

 The footer bar is similar in it's simplicity.
 On the left side is the brand's name and logo and if clicked, takes the user to the home page.
 It also features the same hover feature as in the navigation bar.
-On the right side is the links to the organisations's social media pages.
+On the right side are the links to the organisations's social media pages.
 This is the same across all of the site's pages.

 ### **Features left to implement**